-Any student who believes that he or she has been subjected to sexual harassment or gender discrimination by an officer, employee, student or business invitee is encouraged to address the matter with any district Title IX Officer, who shall promptly conduct an intake interview and explain the following options for resolution:
+Any student who believes that he or she has been subjected to sexual discrimination by an officer, employee, student, business invitee, volunteer, or visitor is encouraged to address the matter with any district Title IX Coordinator who shall promptly conduct an intake interview in order to determine whether the matter should be referred to a formal grievance process as a Title IX matter and to explain the following possible options for resolution, where appropriate:

-- 1. registering an informal complaint verbally or in writing; or - 2. registering a formal complaint verbally or in writing; or - 3. engaging in mediation to arrive at a resolution of the matter; or - 4. placing the district on notice of the objectionable conduct without seeking a resolution through the complaint process or mediation.
+- 1. Registering an informal complaint verbally or in writing; - 2.
+Registering a formal complaint verbally or in writing; - 3.
+Engaging in an informal resolution process such as mediation to arrive at a resolution of the matter; and/or - 4.
+Placing the district on notice of the objectionable conduct without seeking a resolution through the complaint process or mediation.